ionic-team/capacitor/site/docs-md/web/index.md

 ## Going Live

-When you're ready to publish your Progressive Web App and share it with the world, just upload the contents of your web directory (default: `www/`).
+When you're ready to publish your Progressive Web App and share it with the world, just upload the contents of your web directory (for example, the `www/` or `build/` folder).

 That will contain everything you need to run your app!